tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 Briefly about the syntax (applies to the :par:`timeGains` parameter as well):

+ez egy bizonyos transimtter signal eloallitasi mechinizmusa...ez egy

+this description only applies for a specific set of transmitters (ami jelenleg van az INETben)...there are many other ways

+signals can have radio energy -> signal can have nonzero power density outside this range, which can also cause interference

 .. including 'Briefly about the syntax:' section from Coexistence

 .. include:: ../../coexistence/doc/index.rst